 ARE YOU ACCEPTING NEW PATIENTS?
 DOES THE CEC ACCEPT PATIENTS FROM OUTSIDE ATLANTA, GA?

 Yes, and yes!
 Our 5,000+ patients have traveled to us for more than 20 years from over 50 countries including the United States, Canada, Asia, United Kingdom, United Arab Emirates, Brazil, Australia, Jamaica, Iceland, Egypt, South America, St. Thomas, Democratic Republic of the Congo, the Russian Federation, New Zealand and beyond.
 If you are dealing with endometriosis – or think you might be – we would be honored to try and help you restore your quality of life through our compassionate, expert treatment.
 You don’t need a surgical diagnosis to be considered for care at the CEC.
 We are blessed to work with all individuals from the international pelvic pain community and would be very happy to lend our opinion to your case.
-Our Founder, Dr. Albee, is not accepting new surgical cases; however, he is more than happy to see you in the office and offer you his expertise anytime.
+Our Founder, Dr. Albee, is not accepting new surgical cases (check out his new blog!); however, he is more than happy to see you in the office and offer you his expertise anytime.
 Dr. Sinervo, our Medical Director, operates several days a week along with Dr. Kongoasa, and both will also gladly review your case.
 Our entire team is here to help – what can we do for you?

 DO YOU OFFER FREE PHONE CONSULTS & RECORDS REVIEW?